Supervising Junior Lawyers training

 Agenda - supervising junior lawyers training

-• Coaching junior lawyers.
+• Coaching techniques for junior lawyers

 Style of training